How to Start Your Own Succulent Design Business

 ~ Don’t compromise on quality.
 Everything you do should express who you are, exude confidence, and offer the subliminal assurance that you’re WORTH IT.
 Whatever you’re not good at, hire it done.
 (Consider it an investment, because it is.
 It’s also a tax write-off.)
 Your website, logo, business cards, social media pages, photos, text—even your personal appearance—should show your clients that you’re the real deal, you’re serious about what you do, and you’re committed to excellence…and therefore they can count on you to provide it.
 You want them to brag to their friends that they discovered you.
 Good word-of-mouth is golden.

 ~ Go the extra mile.
 Treat your clients like royalty and make them feel special.
 Give them extra time, package your designs beautifully, and include a thank-you card or small gift.
+Consider providing them with a Digital Business Card to make sharing your services easier.
 Follow up with them after the event or occasion, ask if they’re satisfied and how you might improve what you provided.
 If they adore you, politely request they recommend you to their friends.

 ~ Give yourself deadlines.
 Most people don’t accomplish much without them.
 For example, commit NOW to participating in an upscale holiday bazaar in your area this November.